jonahkeegan/data-dictionary-agency/memory-bank/progress.md

   - Mock data store with entity relationships
   - Environment-based switching between real and mock services
 - Documented all implementations extensively:
-  - Service layer architecture documentation
+  - Comprehensive service layer architecture documentation with component responsibilities, integration patterns, and best practices
-  - Caching strategy documentation
+  - Detailed caching strategy documentation with TTL configuration and invalidation patterns
-  - API endpoints catalog
+  - Complete API endpoints catalog with request/response formats and frontend method calls
+  - Type definitions for all domain models and service interfaces
-  - Updated system patterns with sequence diagrams
+  - Updated system patterns with sequence diagrams for data flow